12 Tips to Rent an Apartment Without a Credit Check

 *Thank you very much for your consideration, and I appreciate your time in addressing my inquiry.”**

-How to Build Credit for an Apartment
+How Do You Build Credit for an Apartment?

-2. Monitor Your Credit Report: Your credit score may dip due to an error in your credit report.
+Monitor Your Credit Report Your credit score may dip due to an error in your credit report.
 If you monitor your credit regularly, these errors can be easier to spot.
 If you find errors, you can challenge them and request removal from the credit bureau.
 Equifax, one of the three companies that provides credit reporting in the United States, provides information about how to file a dispute when you think there is an error on your credit report.

-3. Become an Authorized User: Ask a close relative or loved one whether they would be willing to make you an authorized user on their credit card account.
+Become an Authorized User Ask a close relative or loved one whether they would be willing to make you an authorized user on their credit card account.
 If they have a history of excellent credit and a high limit, you may experience a substantial credit score boost as an authorized user.

-5. Apply for a Secured Credit Card: A secured card is a great way to build a credit history and improve your overall credit score.
+Apply for a Secured Credit Card A secured card is a great way to build a credit history and improve your overall credit score.
 This is because secured credit cards are often easier to obtain than traditional credit cards since they require a security deposit that serves as collateral for the credit limit.

 With Apartment List, you can search for apartments that fit your needs and message landlords directly to ask about their credit requirements.
 Take our quiz today and start exploring listings in your area and connect with properties that match your situation.